 French Christmas traditions often highlight France's deep-rooted Catholicism.
-There are many traditions, and they are strongly integrated into the celebrations of most French families.
-From a special meal on Christmas Eve, to the exchange of gifts, traditions vary across different regions of France, as well as among different families.
+From a special meal on Christmas Eve, to the exchange of gifts, traditions vary across different regions of France and among different families.

 French Christmas Season

 Depending upon which region of France you're in and your religious beliefs, the holiday season starts at different times.
 Generally, it's one of the following.

 For many, the Christmas season in France begins with St. Nicholas Day on December 6th.
 Père Noël, or Father Christmas, visits each home.
 On St. Nicholas Eve, kids put their shoes near the chimney to be filled with sweet treats while they sleep.

 For religious families, the Christmas season begins on the first Sunday of Advent, or L'Avent.
 This includes the four Sundays leading up to Christmas.

 Christmas season lasts throughout December and carries on until Epiphany, which takes place on January 6th.
 The Epiphany celebration signals the end of the Christmas season and features the galette de rois, or cake of kings.
 This celebrates when the baby Jesus was presented to the Three Wise Men.
 A bean, porcelain figure, or coin is hidden inside the cake, and the person who finds it in their slice is king for the day or receives a special gift.